awantika10/Desgen/Ideas.md

 4. Book a table and order food.
 5. Show the time in which your food will be available at your table.

+## idea-17

+## Name

+Shweta Ranjan Anand

+### Description .

+This app aims to not only give awareness about mental health but also promote healthy ways to deal with these kind of isssues.
+1 daily motivational quote on homepage for positive vibes.
+A chatbot in it as well which asks a person how they feel about their day at the end of the day.
+Best food to eat for healty mind eachday.
+A section for best habits to do in a day eg. sitting in Sun in winters, drinking water, etc and ticking off the checkboxes.
+Giving a person options if they think they are an overthinker, giving them a reminder to write daily about how they feel.
+An achievement section to celebrate little achievements.

+### Features
+1. Login/ signup page.
+2. Cool and calm music going in the bg of app.
+3. Chatbot
+4. Best food recommendations each day
+5. A section for best habits to do in a day
+6. Achievement section
+7. Blogs about mental health